-The LHC’s ambitious upgrade programme will result in significant ICT challenges over the next decade and beyond.
-It is therefore vital that we — members of the high-energy physics (HEP) research community — continue to explore innovative new technologies, so as to ensure that we can continue to maximise the discovery potential of the world-leading research infrastructures at our disposal.
+The ambitious upgrade programme for the Large Hadron Collider (LHC) will result in significant challenges related to information and communications technologies (ICTs) over the next decade and beyond.
+It is therefore vital that we — members of the high-energy physics (HEP) research community and beyond — keep looking for innovative technologies, so as to ensure that we can continue to maximise the discovery potential of the world-leading research infrastructures at our disposal.
 Technologies related to quantum computing hold the promise of substantially speeding up computationally expensive tasks.
-We aim to assess the potential benefits of this technology and understand which activities within the HEP community are most well suited to their application.

 While significant developments are being made in the field of quantum computing, today’s hardware has not yet reached the level at which it could be put into production within our community.
 Both established computing vendors and start-up companies are carrying out important activity in this field.
 Nevertheless, it remains difficult to foresee when more stable hardware — capable of providing concrete benefits for the HEP community — will be available.